SammyBrimberry/IPO_MarketAnalysis/README.md

 # Market Findings
 Overall, our data represented 6,739 thousand global companies that released an IPO over 2014-01-10 to 2020-09-30 (please view the *Loading CSV & Data Cleaning* section of the python notebook to review the data cleaning process).

 * Our sample represents companies from 7 different verticals; Healthcare (30%), IT (22%) and B2B (18%) are the industry’s most IPO companies operated in over the period.
 The industry sectors who raised the most capital (mUSD) over the period were Financial Services, Consumer Products and Services and Energy.
-Indicating the acknowledgment from the investment community that these sectors are primed for long-term growth, facilitated by the adoption of digital transformation
+Indicating the acknowledgment from the investment community that these sectors are primed for long-term growth, facilitated by the adoption of digital transformation and related technologies

 * Our sample represents companies from 68 countries; United States (39%), China (20%), UK (6%) had the largest share of IPO's over the period.
 Yet the United States (21th), China (20th), and UK (14th) do not hold the largest share of capital raised.
 Luxembourg (1st), Vietnam (2nd) and Austria (3rd) were the countries that raised the most capital (mUSD) over the period